ruiz7/kosminsa-website/wp-content/plugins/contact-form-to-email/README.txt

 * **Drag and drop contact form builder:** A basic and easy to use contact form builder for customizing the form fields and form validation.
 * **Customizable email messages:** Specify the text of the contact form email notifications.
 Supports both plain text emails and HTML formatted emails.
 * **Multi language support:** The contact form builder allows to enter the field labels and validations in any language.
 It supports special characters.
+* **Classic and Ajax submission:** After clicking the submit button the user can be redirected to a "thank you" page or a "thank you" message can be displayed in the same form page without having to refresh it.
+This can be configured in the settings.
+* **Enable/Disable notifications:** Both email notifications to administrators and email confirmation to users can be optionally enabled or disabled form the settings area.

- = More features =
+= Contact Form to Email - More features =

- There are also commercial versions of the Contact Form to Email with other features not listed here that can be get at http://form2email.dwbooster.com/download
+There are also commercial versions of the Contact Form to Email with other features not listed here that can be get at https://form2email.dwbooster.com/download

+Commercial version can be converted in a payment form / booking form with integration with mulitple payment gateways: PayPal Standard, PayPal Pro, Stripe, Authorize.net, Skrill, Mollie / iDeal, TargetPay / iDeal, SagePay, RedSys TPV and Sage Payments.

+Commercial version also features a ultra-powerful visual form builder, file upload fields, conditional logic, multi-page forms, WooCommerce integration, Mailchimp integration, Clickatell and Twilio SMS integration, iCal attachments, signature fields to sign with the mouse or directly in the touchscreens, etc...

-= Messages List =
+= Contact Form to Email Messages List =

 The messages list helps to check the past contact form submissions and print or export them.
 Includes a search/filter form with the following options: